-This framework applies across England and enables managers and employers, of all types and all sizes, to demonstrate that their staff meet the core capabilities or have developmental plans in place to meet them.
+This national framework enables managers and employers, of all types and all sizes, to demonstrate that their staff meet the core capabilities or have developmental plans in place to meet them.
 This underpins the continuing professional development of workers to ensure their practice remains up-to-date, safe and effective.